o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/jack-locomotion-sample.md

 The Simple\_JackLocomotion sample level is located in the `\dev\SamplesProject\AnimationSamples` directory\.
 The assets are located in the `\dev\SamplesProject\AnimationSamples\Simple_JackLocomotion` directory\.

-Once the sample level is open, in the **Perspective** viewport in O3DE Editor, use the following keyboard keys and mouse controls:
+Once the sample level is open, in the **Perspective** viewport in Lumberyard Editor, use the following keyboard keys and mouse controls:
 + To start the level, press **Ctrl\+G**\.
 + To move forward, left, backward, and right, press the **W**, **A**, **S**, and **D** keys, respectively\.
 + To look around, move the pointer\.